Running Half Marathons

-I started to learn and appreciate running though realizing that I will never be the fast type of runner.
+I started to learn and appreciate running through realizing that I will never be the fast type of runner.
 During these years I have participated in 4 half marathons per year in Denmark and in other countries.
 The distance is not unreachable with constancy in training.
-I train many other things than running, because I enjoy the variety.
-Normally three lessons a week at a fitness center and two days of running.
+I train many other things than running because I enjoy the variety.
+Normally three lessons a week at a fitness centre and two days of running.
 I have done all the mistakes also and I will share them with you.

 - Training too much the up to the race will just slow you down!

 - I am convinced it’s advisable to eat properly two hours before the race starts.
-And it must be something you are used to eat like pasta and vegetables with some ham or chicken or eggs.
+And it must be something you are used to eating like pasta, vegetables with some ham, chicken or eggs.
 That gives the much-needed energy during the race.

 - Don’t eat full English breakfast before running in London!
 That would be very unwise!

 - And don’t ever buy new training shoes to be used first time in a race!